All Episodes

 If you're a Democrat, it's called an NDA.

-If you're a Republican, they call it Hush Money.
+If you're a Republican, they call it hush money.

-Anyway, so we know the grand jury had indicted Trump on Thursday afternoon last week for several months about all of this, uh, but now it's real.
+Anyway, so we know the grand jury had indicted Trump on Thursday afternoon last week for several months about all of this, but now it's real.

-And um I've got a lot to say here today, and I want to just pause for a second.
+And I've got a lot to say here today, and I want to just pause for a second.

-And I want to give you I want to stand 40,000 act as though I want to look at the big picture.
+And I want to give you, I want to stand 40,000, act as though I want to look at the big picture.

 And I want to go up 40,000 feet, you know, above the turbulence and looking down at what's really happening here.

-This this is far bigger than this.
+This is far bigger than this.

 And I think everybody needs to understand this.